siegfriedweber/website/README.md

 The code is written in [PureScript](http://www.purescript.org/) and based on the UI library [purescript-halogen](https://github.com/slamdata/purescript-halogen).

+## Build with Nix

+The project can be built with [Nix](https://nixos.org/nix/):

+    nix-shell --pure --command "runhaskell Build.hs"

 ## Structure

 The file [src/Page.purs](https://github.com/siegfriedweber/website/blob/master/src/Page.purs) contains the page content which is static.
 The components the page consists of are located in the directory [src/Elements](https://github.com/siegfriedweber/website/tree/master/src/Elements).
 Each element bundles its markup and its stylesheet.
 The styles of all elements are collected and rendered in the file [src/Elements.purs](https://github.com/siegfriedweber/website/blob/master/src/Elements.purs).
 The file [src/Main.purs](https://github.com/siegfriedweber/website/blob/master/src/Main.purs) contains the main function which runs the Halogen framework und renders the page.